varnish/Varnish-Book/varnish_book.rst

 Some requested objects should not be cached.
 A typical example is when a requested page contains  a ``Set-Cookie`` response header, and therefore it must be delivered only to the client that requests it.
 In this case, you can tell Varnish to create a *hit-for-pass* object and stores it in the cache, instead of storing the fetched object.
-Subsequen requests will be processed in *pass* mode.
+Subsequent requests will be processed in *pass* mode.

 When an object should not be cached, the ``beresp.uncacheable`` variable is set to *true*.
 As a result, the `cacher process` keeps a hash reference to the *hit-for-pass* object.